This post may contain affiliate links. Please read our disclosure policy.

 If you want a very soft bread pudding, carve off the crust.
 I usually cut off the hard crust but leave the soft crust on.

 Stir to coat all of the bread with the eggnog mixture.
-Set aside for at least 15 minutes so the bread can soak up the liquid.
+Set aside for at least 15 minutes to allow the bread to absorb the liquid.
+At this point, you can also cover the dish and refrigerate it overnight.

 As the bread absorbs the liquid, I like to use a wooden spoon to break up any large pieces of bread.
 This helps create a softer texture.